CrystalFerrai/ValheimMods/BetterChat/package/README.md

-﻿Adds configurable features to the chat system.
+Adds configurable features to the chat system.

 * Show the chat window when a message is received, or have it always visible.
 * Configure how long the window shows when a new message is received.